YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 range over `'a`, and `var_id` is the type used to distinguish one from another among logic variables, and  it could be `string` or `integer` or something else.

-However, for a relational list in which there is  a logic variables that represents a sub-list, there is no way of instantiating the type parameter of `MyList.ground` to make it the right type for we need the top level constructors to be one of `Value` and `Var` on the one hand, but the `MyList.ground` type only permits one of `Nil` and `Cons` at the top level on the other hand, and this contradiction is unresolvabe.
+However, for a relational list in which there is  a logic variable that represents a sub-list, there is no way of instantiating the type parameter of `MyList.ground` to make it the right type for we need the top level constructors to be one of `Value` and `Var` on the one hand, but the `MyList.ground` type only permits one of `Nil` and `Cons` at the top level on the other hand, and this contradiction is unresolvabe.